-10 Things All MBA’s Can Learn From Howard Schultz of Starbucks
+10 Things All MBA’s Can Learn From Starbucks

 There are so many things that are admirable about Howard Schultz, Chairman and CEO of Starbucks.
 His upbringing in the housing projects of Brooklyn, his playing football in college at Northern Michigan University, his inspiration to open an espresso bar in Seattle after a trip to Italy after college.

 But to an MBA student, the real admiration comes from looking into his business practices, his forward thinking attitude, and his conviction of sticking to his core principles through the entire growth of his company to what has become the very definition of “coffee” to many.
 It is widely believed that his employee-focused beliefs are what positioned his company where it is today.
 There are 10 things that can provide the best lessons to the business students of today:

 #1 His Belief that Employee Satisfaction Leads to Customer Satisfaction